wBeckettHills/pdal_tutorial/tutorial/01_Intro_PDAL_Pipelines_for_Ecology.md

 ## PDAL Pipelines for Ecological Applications

 PDAL utilizes a pipeline concept to chain together processing steps.
-A typical PDAL pipeline is defined in JSON format and can be executed through command-line tools.
+The tutorials will present two ways (`JSON` and `Python`) to leverage the pipeline construction, each with their merits.
+They are not mutually exclusive and can be used together to create complex workflows.

 The CloudRunner workflow builds on this approach to create standardized processing steps for ecological applications.

 Example pipeline components might include: